 Originally designed as a tool for use in planning, the GIS program is now in use by Public Works, the Assessor's Office, and the Elections Office.
 A particularly significant user of GIS data is the Sheriff's Department, which employs data maintained by GIS for dispatch, investigations, and search and rescue.
 In addition, hundreds of companies, organizations, and individuals outside of the government download and use Tuolumne County data routinely at no cost.

 Online GIS Maps and Tools

-Interactive Map: view parcels, general plan, Supervisor Districts, and building snow load here.
+nteractive Map: includes parcels, zoning, General Plan land use designations, Supervisor Districts, and building snow load

 - A Flex viewer for General Plan and Zoning includes layers such as General Plan Land Use Designation, zoning as an attribute to the parcels, and Supervisor District boundaries.